 Our subsidiary in Pakistan continues to perform strongly and has enhanced its capabilities and expanded its sales and marketing activities.
 In May 2004, NetSol inaugurated its newly built Technology Campus in Lahore, Pakistan.
 This is state of the art, purpose-built and fully dedicated IT and software development facility, is first of its kind in Pakistan.
 NetSol also signed a strategic alliance agreement with the IT ministry of Pakistan to convert the technology campus into a technology park.
 By this agreement, the IT ministry would invest nearly Rs 10.0MN (approximately \$150,000) to install fiber optic lines and improve the bandwidth for the facility.
-NetSol is relocating its entire staff of over 250 employees into this new facility by May 31, 2004.
+NetSol has relocated its entire staff of over 250 employees into this facility.
+As a result of the TiG joint venture, space in the facility is being developed for a dedicated use to this project.

 The Lahore operation supports our worldwide customer base of the LeaseSoft suite of products and all other product offerings.
 NetSol has continued to lend support to the Lahore subsidiary to further develop its quality initiatives and infrastructure.
 The major initiative in this area is the final stage of phase 1 of the development of the technology campus.
 The development facility in Pakistan, being the engine, which drives NetSol, continues to be the major source of revenue generation.
-The Pakistan operation has contributed nearly 43% of 2003 revenues primarily through export of I/T Services and product licensed to the overseas markets.
-NetSol Pakistan has signed on new customers such as Mercedes Benz Finance Japan, DaimlerChrysler Finance Korea and, DaimlerChrysler Leasing Thailand.
-It also recently signed development contracts with Yamaha Motors of Australia with the marketing and customer support provided by NetSol's subsidiary in Adelaide, Australia.
+The Pakistan operation has contributed nearly 55% of 2004, with \$3,190,000 in revenues for the current year.
+This was accomplished primarily through export of I/T Services and product licensed to the overseas markets.
+The total revenue of NetSol Pakistan, including the Pakistan domestic market, was \$3.67 million with profit of \$1.63 million.